March 2025

 3 nights Paphos; Casa Mespilea; a traditional Bourgeois Townhouse in the center of Paphos.

-2 nights mountain village of Lefkara; Ample Places; eat, sleep en live in an authentic rural house of a local.
+2 nights mountain village of Lefkara; Ample Places; eat, sleep and live in an authentic rural house of a local.

-We pre-booked a car at the airport, so we were ready to hit the road as soon as we arrived.
+We pre-booked a car at the airport, so we were ready to hit the road, as soon as we arrived.
+In Cyprus, motorists drive on the left-hand side of the road.

 Our Highlights